 For a long time self-care was a struggle for me.
 I was so caught up in caring for family, making sure my husband and kids had all they needed.
 I was involved in many ministries at church, keeping commitments with friends, doing extra things at work…. forget the bottom of my to-do list, I wasn’t even on my list at all.

 Until one day, I became burnt out, stressed.
-And that caused a trickle down effect.
+And that caused a trickle-down effect.
 My kids were stressed.
 My household was in shambles.
 Everyone was just miserable.
-That was until I realized as the woman, wife, and mother I set the tone for home.
+That was until I realized as the woman, wife, and mother I set the tone for the home.
 My household’s overall wellbeing was so dependent upon my mood and actions.

 Today I share with you 10 self-care tips to help you began your self-care journey.